Research Lecture Series

-The PhD Program Research Lecture Series is a unique learning opportunity that emphasizes the acquisition of specific research knowledge, skills, and competencies.
-With its academic focus, the lecture series exposes doctoral students to a range of substantive, methodological, and statistical topics identified by doctoral students themselves as areas where additional training is needed.
-The overall aim of the series is to enhance the research training of current Silver School of Social Work doctoral students while also providing early research opportunities to other NYU graduate students.
+The PhD Program Research Lecture Series (DPRLS) is a unique learning opportunity that emphasizes the acquisition of specific research knowledge, skills, and competencies.
+With its academic focus, the lecture series exposes doctoral students to a range of substantive, methodological, and statistical topics identified by doctoral students themselves as areas in which additional training is needed.
+The overall aim of the series is to enhance the research training of current NYU Silver PhD students.

 1 Washington Square North, The Parlor

 Dr. Marya Gwadz, Professor and Associate Dean for Research